 Putting Together a Professional Makeup Kit

 Every professional makeup artist must have a well-put-together professional toolkit.
+Include in your list as a professional makeup artist a led makeup mirror to make your job more fun and exciting.
 The tool bag of every artist will inevitably differ – some swearing by certain brands while some others with a hodgepodge of tools accumulated from different sources.
 Never mind the brand; there are still some basic tools that should be present in every makeup artist’s toolkit – a fantastic set of brushes, primers, foundations, concealers, highlighters (all for different skin tones), eyebrow tools, lashes, eye-shadow palettes, beauty blenders, setting sprays, and makeup cleaning tools.

 Building a Stellar Portfolio

 In freelancing, seeing is believing; clients want to know what one can bring to the table before they invite them to take a seat.
 A stellar portfolio that tells the one-of-a-kind story of the candidate is the perfect pitch potential customers need; however, aspirants must be wary of including ALL of their work as it can put people off – just their most impeccable creations will do.
 Also, owning a high-quality camera is imperative – one can experiment with their beautification skills on models in makeup school, family and friends, or even their own self and include such pictures in the portfolio.

 That way, even multiple portfolios can be developed, each targeting a specific makeup style.
 For instance – if the aspirant considers bridal makeup to be their strong-point, they must highlight their best bridal makeup creations in an exclusive portfolio to allow clients to have a clear idea of their work.